Kopselek/ServerInfo/README.md

 # ServerInfo

-ServerInfo is a tool to resource monitor and server status based on linux OS.
+ServerInfo is a tool to resource monitor and server status based on Linux OS.

 ## Installation